Best Ender 3 (Pro) Cura settings: temperature, speed, retraction, more

 • Number of extruders: 1

-Some of the most important print settings are those related to temperature.
+Some of the most important print settings for achieving high-quality prints are those related to temperature.
 Thermoplastics have different thermal properties from one another, so Ender 3 users must sometimes alter the temperature parameters in Cura to get the right results with different filaments.

 The Ender 3 has a maximum hot end temperature (nozzle temperature) of 260 °C, which is sufficient for common filaments like PLA, ABS, and PETG but insufficient for high-temp materials like PC and certain nylons.